nickhart/markdown-workflow/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Add tests for new functionality
-4. Ensure all tests pass: `pnpm test && pnpm test:e2e:snapshots`
+4. Run quality checks: `pnpm preflight:full` (includes all tests, linting, and formatting)
 5. Submit a pull request

 ## 📄 License